Ten challenges for the internet

 - Create an internet that is accessible and open, providing everyone with the ability to shape and harness its power.

 See the more detailed list below to learn more about our thinking about each of these ten.
 Over the coming months, we will also be publishing in-depth reports on each of these umbrella challenges with concrete suggestions on how we might address them.
-Our first report, on ethical AI and machine learning, will be released in the coming weeks.
+Our first report, on ethical AI and machine learning, will be released soon.
 Keep an eye out on the Nesta or NGI website, or sign up to our newsletter to stay informed about the progress of the project.

 Ten Challenges for the Future Internet